Visit our FAQ page to learn more about the design process, the team, and timeline.

 In addition to the site preparation and tree replacement process, the first phase will also include improvements to three baseball and softball fields, renovations to soccer fields, adding restrooms, and rehabilitating the inlet area to strengthen the shoreline and protect the park from higher lake levels and severe weather.
 There will also be a new pedestrian bridge across the I-190.
 The bridge will increase access to the park and waterfront and include new landscape landings.

 The second phase of construction will begin concurrently, likely in late 2024.
 Many factors impact construction timing – we will continue to update the website with current status and information.

-About 275 trees are being removed to allow for shoreline reconfiguration which is necessary for flood protection, ADA accessibility, and significant changes in topography (think: hills).
+In late 2022, the tree replacement process began to allow for shoreline reconfiguration which is necessary for flood protection, ADA accessibility, and significant changes in topography (think: hills).
+At this time, 276 trees were removed.
 About 2,680 trees will be planted as part of the park’s reconstruction.
 The WNY Land Conservancy is collecting seeds from local native plants and growing many of these plants from the ground up.
 WNY Land Conservancy will provide 50,000 plants, including trees, shrubs, grasses, and wildflowers to the park.
 This tree replacement process will provide a greater ecologic benefit to our shoreline than what was there before.

 Each piece of this project is designed to protect and improve the environment.
 Some of the trees will be used as part of a plan for submerged shoreline habitat, called a rootwad*, and the rest would be chipped up.
 Many of the newly planted trees will be native species and will provide year-round seasonal enjoyment, shade, and ecological benefits to terrestrial and avian species. *A rootwad is a bank stabilization and aquatic habitat improvement strategy.
 It is a buried or a partially buried dead tree into the stream-bank with the root system still attached.
 This method improves the natural habitat and enhances the bank stability.